toBeOfUse/selfdiscovery/src/content/blog/the-simple-life.md

 ---
 title: The Simple Life
-tagline: What I was doing from 2015 to 2018.
+tagline: Farmin' ain't easy.
+Everything's up on cinderblocks.
+This dirt isn't gonna eat itself.
+What I was doing from 2015 to 2018.
 image: posts/the-simple-life/cover.jpg
 image_alt: A gravel driveway with an old farmhouse on the right side of it and some sheds and trees scattered around.
 The orange leaves indicate that it's autumn.
 date: 2019-02-23